CEREBRAL VENOUS SINUS THROMBOSIS

 Duration of the anticoagulant therapy

-- the decision regarding the duration of anticoagulant therapy is based on individual hereditary and provoking factors, as well as the potential bleeding risks associated with long-term treatment (Einhäupl, 2006]
+- the duration of anticoagulant therapy should be decided based on individual hereditary and provoking factors, along with the potential bleeding risks associated with long-term treatment (Einhäupl, 2006]

 - sinus recanalization most commonly occurs within the first 3-4 months; the rate of rethrombosis is low